Big 12 Conference: Women's sponsored sports by university

 Below are the women's sports sponsored by each member institution.

-The only women's sports with full participation by the entire conference are basketball, cross country, soccer, tennis, indoor track and outdoor track.
+The women's sports with full participation are basketball, cross country, soccer, tennis, indoor track and outdoor track.
 Oklahoma State is the only member of the Big 12, or of any power conference, that does not sponsor volleyball.
 Only Utah and West Virginia do not sponsor golf.

 Equestrian (3 full members, 1 affiliate) has the lowest participation, with 4 total members.
 Beach volleyball (3 full members, 3 affiliates), lacrosse (3 full members, 3 affiliates) and rowing (4 full members, 2 affiliates) follow with 6 total members.
 The affiliate members are listed as footnotes at the bottom of the table, beneath their respective sport.